 Aside from its safety advantages, this 8 inch pan also comes with a safety grip silicone handle that stays cool while on your cooktop.
 The pan itself is made from heavy gauge aluminum, which is an extremely durable material that conducts heat very well.
 It’s also dishwasher safe!
 Just be sure to only use utensils that are safe for nonstick coatings, and do not pour hot water into the pan while it’s still warm, as this can cause warping.

-With such a variety of healthy, non-stick options available, there is no need to gamble with your family’s (or your pet parrot’s) health.
+With such a variety of healthy, non-stick options available, there is no need to play with your family’s (or your pet parrot’s) health.
 Enjoy the benefits of non-stick cookware without wondering what sort of negative long-term effects are being incurred by using your old Teflon cookware.
 If you accidentally messed up your nonstick surface and scorched your stainless steel pan, learn how to fix it.

 Image credit via Flickr Creative Commons: Your Best Digs